Zong massacre: King's Bench appeal

 had no doubt (though it shocks one very much) that the Case of Slaves was the same as if Horses had been thrown over board ...
 The Question was, whether there was not an Absolute Necessity for throwing them over board to save the rest?
 The Jury were of opinion there was ...Krikler 2007, p.
 36.

-Collingwood had died in 1781 and the only witness of the massacre to appear at Westminster Hall was again Robert Stubbs, although a written affidavit by first mate James Kelsall was made available to the lawyers.
+Collingwood had died in 1781 and the only witness of the massacre to appear at Westminster Hall was again, Stubbs, although a written affidavit by first mate Kelsall was made available to the lawyers.
 Stubbs claimed that there was "an absolute Necessity for throwing over the Negroes", because the crew feared all the slaves would die if they did not throw some into the sea.
 The insurers argued that Collingwood had made "a Blunder and Mistake" in sailing beyond Jamaica and that slaves had been killed so their owners could claim compensation.
 They alleged that Collingwood did this because he did not want his first voyage as a slave ship captain to be unprofitable.

-John Lee responded by saying that the slaves "perished just as a Cargo of Goods perished" and were jettisoned for the greater good of the ship.
-The insurers' legal team replied that Lee's argument could never justify the killing of innocent people; each of the three addressed issues of humanity in the treatment of the slaves and said that the actions of Zong's crew were nothing less than murder.
-The historian James Walvin has argued that it is possible that Granville Sharp directly influenced the strategy of the insurers' legal team.
+Lee responded by saying that the slaves "perished just as a Cargo of Goods perished" and were jettisoned for the greater good of the ship.
+The insurers' lawyers replied that Lee's argument could never justify the killing of innocent people; each of the three addressed issues of humanity in the treatment of the slaves and said that the actions of Zong's crew were nothing less than murder.
+The historian James Walvin has argued that it is possible that Sharp directly influenced the strategy of the insurers' legal team.

 At the hearing, new evidence was heard, that heavy rain had fallen on the ship on the second day of the killings but still a third batch of slaves was killed.
 This led Mansfield to order another trial, because the rainfall meant that the killing of those people, after the water shortage had been eased, could not be justified in terms of the greater necessity of saving the ship and the rest of the slaves aboard.
-One of the justices in attendance also said that this evidence invalidated the findings of the jury in the first trial, as the jury had heard testimony that the water shortage resulted from the poor condition of the ship, brought on by unforeseen maritime conditions, rather than from errors committed by its captain.
+One of the judges also said that this evidence invalidated the findings of the jury in the first trial, as the jury had heard testimony that the water shortage resulted from the poor condition of the ship, brought on by unforeseen maritime conditions, rather than from errors committed by its captain.
 Mansfield concluded that the insurers were not liable for losses resulting from errors committed by Zong's crew.

 There is no evidence that another trial was held on this issue.
-Despite Granville Sharp's efforts, no member of the crew was prosecuted for murder.
+Despite Sharp's efforts, no member of the crew was prosecuted for murder.
 Even so, the Zong case did eventually gain both national and international attention.
-A summary of the appeal on the Zong case was eventually published in the nominate reports prepared from the contemporaneous manuscript notes of Sylvester Douglas, Baron Glenbervie and others.
+A summary of the appeal on the Zong case was eventually published in the nominate reports prepared from the contemporaneous manuscript notes of Sylvester Douglas, Baron Glenbervie, and others.
 It was published in 1831 as Gregson v Gilbert (1783) 3 Doug.
 KB 232.